mytskine/git-local/README.md

 ```

 The default behavior for the locally tracked files is to
-ignore them in the main repository:
+ignore them in the main repository.
+Here, the YAML file was added to the main `.gitignore`:

 ```sh
 $ git status